 We would like to honour the traditional owners and custodians of these lands – the Anangu people in Uluru and Kata Tjuta, and the Luritja people in Watarrka.

-My Guide to 3 NT destinations to Learn About Indigenous Culture
+My Guide to 3 NT destinations to Learn About Aboriginal Culture

 Let’s start with Uluru, the most iconic destination in the Red Centre, which holds a place of great importance in Anangu culture.
 Uluru is the largest sandstone inselberg (isolated mountain) in the Australian Outback, standing 348 meters high and with a circumference around the base of approximately 9.4 km (5.8 miles).